-Robert G. Hunter, M.D. has served as a director of the Company since 1998.
+Robert G. Hunter; M.D. has served as a director of the Company since 1998.
 Dr. Hunter is currently a practicing physician in private practice.
 Dr. Hunter is Department Head of Otolaryngology, Head, and Neck Surgery at Intermountain Medical Center and a past President of the medical staff of the Intermountain Medical Center.
-He is also a delegate to the Utah Medical Association and has served as a delegate representing the State of Utah to the American Medical degree from the University of Utah College of Medicine.
+He is also a delegate to the Utah Medical Association and has served as a delegate representing the State of Utah to the American Medical Association.
+Dr. Hunter holds a B.S. degree in Microbiology from the University of Utah and received his medical degree from the University of Utah College of Medicine.
 Dr. Hunter's medical expertise and experience, and his administrative and leadership experience from serving in a number of administrative positions in the medical profession led the Board of Directors to conclude that he should continue to serve as a director of the Company.